-Game of Thrones (2011-) has now become a fictional world we all desire about being a part of!
+Game of Thrones (2011-) has now become a fictional world we all desire to be a part of!
 Words aren’t enough to describe the thrill one gets right before a new season of the show goes on air.
 However, did you know that this fictionalized show draws its inspiration from a real-life historical event?!

 Yes, George R.R.
-Martin’s masterpiece has its parallel in one of the bloodiest war of England- The War Of The Roses!
+Martin’s masterpiece has its parallel in one of the bloodiest wars of England- The War Of The Roses!

-Without much ado, let us delve deeper into the British history and see how Game of Thrones have brought the historic characters and battles to life!
+Without much ado, let us delve deeper into British history and see how Game of Thrones has brought the historic characters and battles to life!

 In the 15th century, two dynasties, York and Lancaster, had their eye on a single throne- the throne of England.
 White rose represented the Yorks, and the Red rose represented the Lancasters, thus giving the event its apt name- The War of the Roses.

 Following King Edward III’s death in 1377, a new King was anointed.
 King Richard II, Edward’s grandson, was merely 10 years old when he succeeded to the throne.
 A whole generation was skipped here.
 And that became the reason behind various other claims to the throne.
 It is exactly here that the Yorks, descended from Edward’s fourth son, and the Lancasters, descended from Edward’s third son, enter the picture!